dnagir/morpheus/README.md

 This gem gives you a way of using the REST API of neo4j graph database.

-The main goals and differences to other libraries are:
+The main goals and differences with other libraries are:

 - It doesn't try to mimic ActiveRecord or ORM library as the concepts are different.
 - It forces you to think in terms of graph database, still preserving most of the conventions and semantics from Rails.